University of Wales, Lampeter: Lampeter Geography School

 The Lampeter Geography School was an important collection of academics based at the Geography department of the University of Wales, Lampeter.
 The department has since closed, but the Lampeter diaspora continues to have a major impact on the academic discipline.

-Establishment

 The Robbins Report of 1963 recommended immediate expansion of British universities.
 In its implementation of these recommendations, Lampeter planned to open new Economics and Geography departments.
-Economics was taught at first year level only.
+Economics was taught at first-year level only.
 The groundwork was well in place for the Geography department to open by 1970 or 1971.
 The new Arts Building of the university was opened by the Secretary of State for Wales on 4 October 1971, which provided the new department with luxurious lecture and teaching rooms in time for its opening.
-Dr David Thomas (not to be confused with David SG Thomas, Professor at Oxford) became the first Professor of Geography at Lampeter in 1970 and, in 1971, Donald A Davidson and John A Dawson joined the staff as lecturers, ready to welcome the first Geography students to Lampeter in October 1971.
+Dr David Thomas (not to be confused with David SG Thomas, professor at Oxford) became the first professor of geography at Lampeter in 1970 and, in 1971, Donald A Davidson and John A Dawson joined the staff as lecturers, ready to welcome the first geography students to Lampeter in October 1971.